the-turing-way/the-turing-way/book/website/community-handbook/fireside-chat/fireside-chat-checklist.md

 - As planned in the agenda, hosts ask the question posed to the specific speaker, follow up response from the other speaker is invited
 - Speakers will make sure that everyone on the panel has had an equal chance to discuss and share their opinions
 - Any question from the chat is copied over the Etherpad, in the last 10 minutes publically posed question can be asked
-- The recorded session finishes with 30 second closing arguments from each speaker and host
+- The recorded session finishes with a short closing arguments from each speaker and host
-- After the 60 min recording, all participants are reminded of the next stage of unrecorded discussion informally with the speakers
+- After the recorded part of the discussion (60-75 minutes), all participants are reminded of the next stage of unrecorded discussion informally with the speakers
-- Hosts close the call in maximum of 30 minutes after the session
+- Hosts close the call after 90 minutes of the session (with 15-30 minutes unrecorded discussion)

 ## After the session